GregoryGreen/CyclisticBike-Share/README.md

 The junior analyst has been tasked with answering the following question:
 “How do annual members and casual riders use Cyclistic bikes differently?”

+**Data sources**

+User data from the past 12 months, July 2021 - June 2022 has been made available.
+Each data set is in csv format and details every ride logged by Cyclistic customers.
+This data has been made publicly available via license by Motivate International Inc. and the city of Chicago available here.
+All user’s personal data has been scrubbed for privacy.